 Access our collections in person in our public Searchroom.

-Please check our opening hours before setting out.
+Please check our opening hours before setting out - please note that our opening hours are changing from Tuesday 4 April 2017.
 You don't have to book your visit, but you are very welcome to e-mail or call us for advice ahead of time.
 You can also use Essex Archives Online to identify records of interest in advance of your visit.

 If you would like to know more about the available resources, we provide guided tours of the Searchroom, which need to be booked in advance.